heypigeonhq/setup-skaffold/README.md

 ## Features

-- Installs Skaffold on thehost
+- Installs Skaffold on the host
 - Supports installing a specific version of Skaffold

 ## Usage